SaolGhra/ElytraSwapper/readme.md

 # Elytra Swapper

 **Elytra Swapper** is a Minecraft Fabric mod that allows players to quickly swap between an Elytra and a Chestplate.
-This mod is a fork of [ElytraChestplateSwapper](https://github.com/Saphjyr/ElytraChestplateSwapper/), with additional features and improvements.

 ## Features